DE|EN

 Eternit: the story of a promise of eternity

-How an Upper Austrian paper manufacturer invented asbestos cement around 1900, named it after eternity, and created a building material that conquered the world, and whose consequences are still with us.
+How an entrepreneur invented asbestos cement in Vöcklabruck around 1900, named it after eternity, and created a material that conquered the world.

 The name was a promise.
-"Eternit", from the Latin aeternitas, eternity, was meant to stand for a building material that does not rot, does not burn, does not pass away.
+"Eternit", from the Latin aeternus, "eternal", was meant to stand for a building material that does not rot, does not burn, does not pass away.
 A hundred years later the promise has been fulfilled in a way no one intended: the substance in the material, asbestos, really is practically imperishable, and its consequences reach into the present.

 The invention

-In 1893 the Upper Austrian entrepreneur Ludwig Hatschek (1856 to 1914) bought a disused paper mill in Schöndorf near Vöcklabruck and founded the "First Austro-Hungarian Asbestos Goods Factory" there.
-In the years up to 1900 he searched for a way to manufacture durable, frost-resistant roofing slabs from asbestos fibres and a binder by machine.
-The result is known as the Hatschek process: finely opened asbestos fibres are processed with Portland cement and water into a thin, strong fibre cement.
-The original recipe consisted of around 90 percent cement and around 10 percent asbestos.
+In Schöndorf near Vöcklabruck, the "Erste österreichisch-ungarische Asbestwarenfabrik" (First Austro-Hungarian Asbestos-Goods Factory) of the entrepreneur Ludwig Hatschek (1856 to 1914) began production in 1893.
+At first it made asbestos goods; but Hatschek was looking for a way to manufacture durable, frost-resistant slabs from asbestos fibres and a binder by machine.
+In 1900 the breakthrough came with Portland cement as the hydraulic binder: finely opened asbestos fibres, mixed with cement and water and formed on a converted cardboard machine into thin, strong slabs.
+The original recipe consisted of around 90 percent cement and 10 percent asbestos (Stiftung Eternit-Werke Schweiz).

-In 1900 Hatschek applied to patent his process; the Austrian patent No. 5970 was granted to him on 15 June 1901.
-He gave the product the brand name Eternit in 1903.
+On 15 June 1901 Hatschek was granted Austrian patent No. 5970, a "process for manufacturing artificial stone slabs from fibrous materials and hydraulic binders".
+He had the brand name "Eternit" protected as a word mark in 1903.
 The idea was compelling: a material as formable as cardboard, as strong as stone, non-combustible, weather-resistant and cheap.

 The triumph

-The material conquered the world within a decade.
-By about 1910 Eternit works had sprung up in France, Switzerland, Germany, Belgium, the Netherlands, Portugal, Italy, Great Britain, Sweden, Denmark, Romania, Russia, the USA and Canada.
+The material spread quickly across borders.
+As early as 1903 the first foreign asbestos-cement factory was built in Poissy near Paris, and another the same year in Nyergesújfalu in Hungary; soon sites followed in Bohemia and Moravia, and through licences the process spread to numerous countries in Europe, to Russia and overseas.
 Asbestos cement became the material of the modern age: corrugated sheets on roofs and facades, window sills, flower troughs, and above all pipes; entire water-supply networks were built from asbestos cement.
 Anyone who needed a roof or a pipe in the twentieth century often reached for Eternit, without even perceiving the brand name as a brand.

 The price

 The catch lay in those 10 percent.
 Asbestos in hardened fibre cement is firmly bound: as long as the sheet stays intact, it releases almost no fibres.
-It becomes dangerous as soon as the material is worked or destroyed, when it is sawn, drilled, sanded or broken, and over decades through weathering.
-Then exactly those microscopic fibres come loose that can trigger asbestosis and cancer in the lung, among them pleural mesothelioma, a tumour of the pleura caused almost exclusively by asbestos.
+It becomes dangerous as soon as the material is worked or destroyed, when it is sawn, drilled, sanded, broken, and over decades through weathering.
+Then exactly those microscopic fibres come loose that can trigger asbestosis and lung cancer, and pleural mesothelioma, a tumour of the pleura that arises predominantly from asbestos (more on the medicine: → Asbestos and health).

 The reckoning

-The Hatschek process itself has survived: fibre cement boards are still made today, only the asbestos has been replaced by harmless fibres.
-The Eternit brand, on the other hand, which had outlasted the asbestos scandal for decades, is now being abandoned (NZZ).
+The Hatschek process has survived: fibre cement boards are still made today, only the asbestos has been replaced by asbestos-free fibres.
+The Eternit brand, which had outlasted the asbestos scandal for decades, is now receding: the Vöcklabruck company has traded as Swisspearl since 2023, and the Eternit name survives only on individual products such as the corrugated sheets (meinbezirk.at).

 Why the story is not over

 Eternit is the story of industrially added asbestos, of a deliberately manufactured material.
-It explains why almost every building from before 1990 may still contain asbestos-bearing substance, and why one does not tear it out oneself but has it tested and removed professionally (more on this: → Recognising asbestos).
+It explains why almost every building from before 1990 may still contain asbestos-bearing substance.
+A large part of these sheets, facades and pipes is still in place today; intact, the firmly bound material releases almost no fibres, but when worked, broken or renovated it becomes dangerous.
+Asbestos-containing waste counts as hazardous waste in Austria; one therefore does not tear such substance out oneself, but leaves inspection, removal and disposal to qualified firms (more on this: → Recognising asbestos).

-But there is also the other path by which the same fibre reaches buildings and roads: naturally occurring asbestos in rock, used as gravel and grit.
+But there is also the other path by which asbestos reaches buildings and roads: naturally occurring asbestos in rock, used as gravel and grit.
 That is the story currently unfolding in Burgenland (→ Asbestos in Burgenland).
-Two different paths, the same fibre, the same disease.
+Two different paths, asbestos both times, the same disease.
 The promise of eternity from 1903 was kept, only not in the way it was meant.

 Sources